 Share Beach Road Pedestrian Refuge on FacebookShare Beach Road Pedestrian Refuge on TwitterShare Beach Road Pedestrian Refuge on LinkedinEmail Beach Road Pedestrian Refuge link

-A pedestrian refuge is being installed on Beach Road, near Waihī Beach School, to give tamariki and their whānau a safer way to cross the road.
+A pedestrian refuge has been installed on Beach Road, near Waihī Beach School, to give tamariki and their whānau a safer way to cross the road.

-As part of the mahi, a footpath will also be built along Beach Road, from Brown's Drive to the start of the walkway that links to Ralph Lane and Brown's Drive.
+As part of the mahi, a footpath was also built along Beach Road, from Brown's Drive to the start of the walkway that links to Ralph Lane and Brown's Drive.

-A pedestrian refuge is being installed on Beach Road, near Waihī Beach School, to give tamariki and their whānau a safer way to cross the road.
+A pedestrian refuge has been installed on Beach Road, near Waihī Beach School, to give tamariki and their whānau a safer way to cross the road.

-As part of the mahi, a footpath will also be built along Beach Road, from Brown's Drive to the start of the walkway that links to Ralph Lane and Brown's Drive.
+As part of the mahi, a footpath was also built along Beach Road, from Brown's Drive to the start of the walkway that links to Ralph Lane and Brown's Drive.